 Jodi Feldman (Marketing Manager) is a well-rounded communications professional with multiple years of experience in marketing and development in both the non-profit and public sectors.
 Her creativity is apparent throughout all aspects of her life and is very passionate about making a difference in the community.
 Jodi received her Bachelor of Arts degree in Sociology from Western University and a Post Graduate Certificate in Advertising Media Management from Centennial College.
 In her spare time, she enjoys being outdoors exploring nature and travelling the world.

-Carly Krupnik (Special Needs Coordinator) is joining the DJCS community for the first time this year and is looking forward to getting to know everyone in her exciting role as Special Education Coordinator.
+Carly Krupnik (Special Needs Learning Team) is joining the DJCS community for the first time this year and is looking forward to getting to know everyone in her exciting role as Special Education Coordinator.
 She has a degree in Child and Youth Care from Ryerson University and many years experience working with children of all ages and abilities.
 Currently during the week she teaches at Associated Hebrew Schools.
 Her education philosophy stands on pillars of inquiry, inclusion and experiential learning.
 She can't wait to bring that to the DJCS community and learn from the fabulous children, educators and families here!

 Shimon Krupnik (Administrative Assistant) is a graduate from the University of Toronto and is excited to be a part of the downtown Jewish community.
 Along with working with the administrative team at DJCS, Shimon also has years of experience teaching English, science, and history at a local Yeshiva, where he spends his weekdays.
 He looks forward to getting to know everyone and helping in any capacity.
 Be sure to stop in and say hi!